-Lots of personal finance bloggers are doing well on this one (Rockstar Finance has an awesome net worth tracker that I will join as soon as I get my life together and answer all these GODDAMN EMAILS).
+Lots of personal finance bloggers are doing well on this one by posting their personal net worths on a regular basis.
+I’ll join this group as soon as I get my life together and answer all these GODDAMN EMAILS.

 Be transparent.
 Remind people often of how much you make.
 This helps your readers frame your advice, and should also remind you of your place on the spectrum.

-I make $105K a year.
-My household makes more than 84% of Americans.
-Our readers skew very young, and I make triple what the average 15-24 year old makes.
+At the time I wrote this, I made $105K a year.
+For my household, that’s more than 84% of Americans.
+Our readers skew very young, and I make triple what the average 15-24-year-old makes.
 That said, this success is very recent.
 The days when I was scraping by on $12K a year were only a few years ago, and that’s the demographic for which I try to write.

 I’m 100% positive I’ll occasionally say something oblivious, like “my god, the price of black truffles has become simply monstrous!”
 I look forward to my readers shutting my rich ass the fuck down.